The Pharos Lighthouse at Alexandria

 pharoslighthouse

-Contemporary images of the Pharos Lighthouse in various forms are fairly common and although not hard evidence they present yet another small anomaly that would seem to beg an alternative explanation.
+Contemporary images of the Pharos Lighthouse in various forms are relatively common and although not hard evidence they present yet another small anomaly that would seem to beg an alternative explanation.

 The images in question commonly show what appear to be one or more swirling columns of smoke emanating from the top of the tower or (in this example) from numerous chimneys on the upper level balconies.
 Whilst smoke at night from a single signal fire at the top would not be unreasonable, the smoke would not in any case be seen in the dark.
 And conversely, a number of signal fires during the day from the tallest (and only) lighthouse on the planet (c300BC) would seem at best as more than somewhat superfluous.
 To top